fareedmirzay/SBA-320H-/README.md

 - Responsive design for a better user experience on various devices.

-you can access my app on netlifty netlify url = https://ahmadsmovieapp.netlify.app/
+you can access my app on netlifty but youe not allowed to make fun of me or laugh at my site netlify url = https://ahmadsmovieapp.netlify.app/
+()